Future of the Business World

 Eligibility

-High school students currently enrolled in grades 9–12 looking to advance their entrepreneurial mindset.
+High school students currently enrolled in grades 9–12 with a broad interest in business and a desire to explore various business pathways.
 International applicants are also welcome.

 Admission